 As you consider collection agencies, ask them what tactics they use in their collections process.
 Just because a tactic is legal doesn’t mean that it’s something you want your company name associated with.
-A reputable debt collector will work with you to lay out a plan you can live with, that treats your former customers the way you’d want to be treated and still gets the job done.
+A reputable debt collector will work with you to lay out a plan you can live with, one that treats your former customers the way you’d want to be treated and still gets the job done.

 You should also dig into the collector’s experience.
 Have they worked with companies in your industry before?
 Is your situation outside of their experience, or is it something they are familiar with?
 Relevant experience increases the likelihood that their collection efforts will be successful.

 You should also discuss with the collection agency how they will work with you.
 You should have a point of contact that you can communicate with and receive updates from.
-They should be able to clearly articulate what will be expected from you in the process, what you’ll need to provide, and what the cadence and triggers for communication will be.
+They should be able to clearly articulate what will be expected from you in the process, what information you’ll need to provide, and what the cadence and triggers for communication will be.
 Your chosen agency should be able to accommodate your chosen communication needs, not force you to accept theirs.

 As an example, let’s say you negotiate 25 percent of each invoice will be retained by the collection company.
 If you have an invoice for $1,000, the agency’s fee would be $250.
 If the debt collector, however, negotiates a settlement of $500 with your client, you’ll only see one-quarter of the original invoice amount.

-Purchase of debts: This is the most hands-off method but also requires that the debt collector take on the most risk.
+This is the most hands-off method but also requires that the debt collector take on the most risk.
 As a result, this model tends to be the more expensive option.

 When a collection agency purchases your debts, they pay you a percentage of the outstanding invoices.
-If you have $50,000 in unpaid invoices, an agency may pay you $15,000 to purchase them from you and then proceed to work on collecting on the unpaid amounts.
+If you have $50,000 in unpaid invoices, an agency may pay you $15,000 to purchase them from you and then proceed to work on collecting the unpaid amounts.
 Any money that they collect is now theirs to keep.

 Hiring a collection agency may help you recover lost income from bad debts.
 But companies must be careful when hiring a debt collection firm to ensure that they are properly licensed, experienced and will represent your company well.
 Debt collection can be costly, but the amount you receive from unpaid invoices may be worth it.

-Once you’ve signed an agreement with a collection agency, it can be tough but not impossible to break.
+Once you’ve signed an agreement with a collection agency, it can be tough — but not impossible — to break.
 Check your contract for a termination clause.
 If not, contact the agency and directly negotiate such an arrangement.